 This is by far the most densely packed map I have done, with more than enough towns and terrains to keep a party of young dragon warriors busy for most of their adventuring careers!
 However, the relatively poor print quality of the new edition meant that I had to scour the old rulebooks (mostly books 2 and 4) to get all the names - if there are any I've missed, just let me know.

 On Dave Morris's Fabled Lands blog, he once posted that the seventh book in the Dragon Warriors series was going to include a campaign set in and around the city of Brymstone in Thuland.
-Sadly, this campaign was never published, but a hand-drawn sketch map of the area was released in one blogpost.
+Sadly, this campaign was never published, but a hand-drawn sketch map of the area was released.
 The map opposite is based on this hand-drawn sketch and represents an area approximately 9 miles by 7.5 miles around Brymstone.

-A detailed map of the city is also available from the Fabled Lands Blog.
+A detailed map of the city is also available.

 The area around Crossgate Manor is provided by Dave Morris as the location for one of his campaigns.
 The map covers a region approximately 21 miles by 16 miles and represents a small area of North-West Albion just South of the border with Cornumbria (it will be marked on my map of Albion when I get around to drawing and uploading it).